barrosyan/physics-nn/README.md

 ```
 python pinn's.py
 ```

+## Fluid Dynamics Problem
+For the fluid dynamics problem (navier-stokes.py):
+Ensure you have TensorFlow and the required libraries installed.
+Run the script:
+'''
+bash
+python navier-stokes.py
+'''

 ## Files
 "pinn's.py": The main Python script that trains a PINN to approximate the diffusion problem's solution and also includes an additional test using a reinitialized neural network.
+"navier-stokes.py": The main Python script for solving fluid dynamics problems using the Navier-Stokes equations.
 "requirements.txt": A file containing the required Python libraries and their versions.

 ## Results
-The script will generate plots comparing the exact solution with the PINN's approximated solution, as well as an additional plot for the test using the reinitialized neural network.
-These results provide insights into the accuracy of the neural network in solving the diffusion problem.
+Both scripts will generate plots comparing the exact solution with the PINN's approximated solution, providing insights into the accuracy of the neural network in solving the respective problems.

 ## Applications
 Physics-Informed Neural Networks (PINNs) have a wide range of real-world applications, including: